 Immune System

 Drinking too much can weaken the immune system, which makes the body a much easier target for disease.
 Chronic drinkers are more liable to contract diseases like pneumonia and tuberculosis than moderate drinkers.
-Drinking a lot on a single occasion can slow your body's ability to ward off infections—even up to 24 hours after getting drunk.
+Drinking often on a single occasion can slow your body's ability to ward off infections—even up to 24 hours after getting drunk.

 Catholic Health offers services and programs across Long Island to help with substance abuse problems.
-Our experts are skilled at all aspects of detoxification, rehabilitation and recovery.
+Our experts are skilled in all aspects of detoxification, rehabilitation and recovery.
 We create a treatment plan that fits your unique situation and needs.
 Because recovery is ongoing, we also provide tools to help you maintain a substance-free life.